 The early 30s are the best time to begin incorporating more effective skincare products because the deep signs of aging—think fine lines, wrinkles, and hyperpigmentation—often aren't visible quite yet, Manhattan-based dermatologist and founder of his namesake skincare brand Dennis Gross tells MyDomaine.
 "Scientific research shows that at age 30, collagen and elastin production starts to decline in quantity and quality.
 With age comes laugh lines, crow's feet, and a few creases.
 By implanting a consistent skin regimen, you can slow down these telltale signs of aging and improve the overall health of skin for decades to come."

 Los Angeles–based celebrity esthetician Kat Rudu agrees, adding that it's not uncommon for people to take their skincare routine more seriously in their 30s after spotting their first wrinkle.
 "I think embracing natural beauty comes from within the person and how they think of themselves," she says.
-"If you know who you are and are living your truth in life, those are the most beautiful women—being and having their own identity."
+"If you know who you are and are living your truth in life, those are the most beautiful individuals—being and having their own identity."

 Ready to get a handle on skincare in your 30s?
-Here, experts share their top preventative tips and the steps you should add to your regimen starting now.
+Here, experts share their top preventative tips and the steps you should add to your regimen now.

 - Vitamin C serum: This is meant to lock in the subsequent products you'll be using, says Rudu.
 She and Gross both recommend using a vitamin C serum, a preventative step that "diminishes sunspots and boosts collagen, and naturally restores skin's youthful texture."

 - Eye cream: "The periorbital skin around the eye area is prone to a phenomenon called solar elastosis, or breakdown of collagen and elasticity," explains Gross.
 "Because skin in this area is so thin [and delicate], there is a paradoxical need for a specially formulated cream that is both strong yet gentle."
-He also recommends "harnessing the power of LED light" by using SpectraLite EyeCare Pro for three minutes a day to help reduce crow's feet by the eyes and even lines between the brows.
+He also recommends "harnessing the power of LED light" by using SpectraLite EyeCare Pro for three minutes a day to help reduce crow's feet near the eyes and even lines between the brows.

 - Moisturizer: Gross and Rudu agree that finishing with a moisturizer is key to keeping skin looking youthful and radiant.
 Rudu recommends looking for a product made with botanical, plant-based ingredients, and Gross suggests using an oil-free moisturizer for acne-prone or oily skin and a vitamin C–packed moisturizer for normal or dry skin types.